-- To provide knowledge and skills of drawing orthographic projections of simple components using geometric modeling software - To impart knowledge on creating three dimensional assembly models of few automotive and machine components using CAD Software. - To provide knowledge on generating 3D assembly models of few machine elements using CAD software. - To provide knowledge on creating three dimensional model of simple mechanism and animation usingCAD software. - To expose the knowledge on preparing the technical documents for the given components using software.
+- To provide knowledge and skills to draw orthographic projections of simple components using geometric modeling software - To impart knowledge for creating three dimensional assembly models of few automotive and machine components using CAD Software. - To provide knowledge on generating 3D assembly models of few machine elements using CAD software. - To provide knowledge on three dimensional model of simple mechanism and animation using CAD software. - To expose the knowledge to prepare the technical documents for the given components using software.